Cauchy problem for integrable discrete equations on quad-graphs: Quad-graph equations

-\begin{theorem} Let variables $v_i$, $i\in V(\G)$ satisfy 3D consistent quad-graph equation (\ref{Qeq}) on the quad-graph $\G$.
-Let us fix some vertex $i_0$ and choose arbitrarily the values $\bar v_{i_0}$ and $\a$.
-Then the formulae
+\begin{theorem} Let $v_i$, $i\in V(\Gamma)$ be a nonsingular solution of a 3D consistent equation (\ref{Q}) from the list \cite{ABS} on a properly labelled finite quad-graph $\Gamma$.
+Let us fix some vertex $i_0$ and choose an additional parameter $\alpha$ such that all equations

-define uniquely new solution $\bar v_i$ of equation (\ref{Qeq}). \end{theorem} \begin{proof} Let us consider some path from $i_0$ to the given vertex $i_n$.
+are irreducible.
+Then for generic value $\bar v_{i_0}$ the relations (\ref{QeqBT}) define uniquely a nonsingular solution $\bar v_i$ of equation (\ref{Q}). \end{theorem} \begin{proof} Let us consider some path from $i_0$ to the given vertex $i_n$.
 Along this path we have the sequence of equations of the form

-which define recurrently $\bar v_{i_1},\dots,\bar v_{i_n}.$ The fact that the different choice of the path gives the same result and that the constructed $\bar v_i$ solve (\ref{Qeq}) follows from the 3D consistency. \end{proof}
+The solutions of these equations may turn to be singular, but one can show that for generic $\alpha,\bar v_{i_0}$ the singularity may occur only with respect to the variables $v_{i_k}$, while the variables $\bar v_{i_1},\dots,\bar v_{i_n}$ can be found recursively in unique way.
+The fact that the different choice of the path gives the same result and that the constructed $\bar v_i$ is a nonsingular solution of (\ref{Q}) follows from the 3D consistency. \end{proof}